Michael A. Taylor Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins, including Michael A. Taylor and his .813 slugging percentage over his past 10 games, battle starting pitcher Jordan Montgomery and the Texas Rangers at Globe Life Field, Saturday at 7:15 PM ET.
+Michael A. Taylor and his .412 on-base percentage over his past 10 games (134 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Texas Rangers and Jon Gray on September 3 at 2:35 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Guardians.
+In his last game he had a one-hit showing (1-for-2) against the Rangers.

 Michael A. Taylor Game Info & Props vs. the Rangers